The Obituary of GLOU

 “I can bear witness to the end of the infamous first dates at Glou.”
 J. Puig

-Alas, as well as maybe one relationship, Glou leaves behind a strong legacy of chatting and union over delectable colorful cocktails and recently a quite creative food menu.
+Alas, along with maybe one relationship, Glou leaves behind a strong legacy of chatting and union over delectable colorful cocktails.

-On this sad day, let us take a moment to acknowledge the suffering of all who held the bar closely in their hearts and pray that Emory may resurrects the Pink Flamingo cocktail on his ventures in New York…
+On this solemn day, let us take a moment to think of all who held the bar closely in their hearts, and pray that Emory may resurrect the Pink Flamingo in New York…